alexharri/website/posts/clipboard.md

 <span style="white-space:pre-wrap;">Text</span>
 ```

 <SmallNote>The `data-buffer` string is ~26,000 characters for an empty frame.
-After that, the length of `data-buffer` seems to grow linearly with the amount of content that's copied.</SmallNote>
+After that, the length of `data-buffer` seems to grow linearly with the amount of content that was copied.</SmallNote>

 Looks like base64.
 The `eyJ` start is a clear indication of `data-metadata` being a base64 encoded JSON string.
 Running `JSON.parse(atob())` on `data-metadata` yields: